Difference between Notebook and Laptop.

 What is a Notebook?

-Now that it is explained what are notebooks let’s compare Notebook vs Laptop in key areas and see what is the difference between a laptop and a notebook.
+Now that it is explained what is a notebook computer let’s compare a Notebook vs Laptop computer in key areas and see what is the difference between laptop and notebook computers.

 Weight and Portability